-DOCUMENT OVERVIEW

-SPP 3.7 - Planning in Bushfire Prone Areas

-SPP 3.7 provides a framework in which to implement effective, risk-based land use planning and development outcomes to preserve life and reduce the impact of bushfire on property and infrastructure.
+DOCUMENT OVERVIEW RELEVANCE TO EAST NEWMAN SPP 3.7 - Planning in Bushfire Prone Areas SPP 3.7 provides a framework in which to implement effective, risk-based land use planning and development outcomes to preserve life and reduce the impact of bushfire on property and infrastructure.
 The policy emphasises the need to identify and consider bushfire risks in decision-making at all stages of the planning and development process whilst achieving an appropriate balance between bushfire risk management measures, biodiversity conservation and environmental protection.

-The policy applies to all land that has been designated as bushfire prone by the Fire and Emergency Services Commissioner as well as areas that may have not yet been designated as bushfire prone but is proposed to be developed in a way that introduces a bushfire and Rail Noise
+The policy applies to all land that has been designated as bushfire prone by the Fire and Emergency Services Commissioner as well as areas that may have not yet been designated as bushfire prone but is proposed to be developed in a way that introduces a bushfire hazard.
 SPP 3.7 should be read in conjunction with the deemed provisions, Guidelines for Planning in Bushfire in Prone Areas and Australian Standard 3959: Construction of buildings in Bushfire Prone Areas.

-SPP 5.4 guides the performance-based approach for managing and mitigating transport noise associated with road and rail operations.
+It acts as a mechanism for initiating further assessment in the planning and building processes.
+SPP 3.7 and the associated Guidelines for Planning in Bushfire in Prone Areas provide clear guidance for the role of structure plans.
+For the East Newman, this means that adequate provisions will be required in Part One to ensure that the risks associated with planning and development in bushfire prone areas is appropriately managed and mitigated.
+SPP 5.4 - Road and Rail Noise SPP 5.4 guides the performance-based approach for managing and mitigating transport noise associated with road and rail operations.
 This policy applies where noise sensitive land uses are located within a specified distance of a transport corridor, new or major road or rail upgrades are proposed or where works propose an increase in rail capacity resulting in increased noise.
 The policy also sets out specific exemptions for where the policy requirements do not apply.
 SPP 5.4 supports noise impacts being addressed as early as possible in the planning process for the purpose of avoiding land use conflict and achieving better land use planning outcomes.
 Considerations for decision-makers include ensuring that the community is protected from unreasonable levels of transport noise, whilst also ensuring the future operations of transport corridors.

-RELEVANCE TO EAST NEWMAN

-It acts as a mechanism for initiating further assessment in the planning and building processes.

-SPP 3.7 and the associated Guidelines for Planning in Bushfire in Prone Areas provide clear guidance for the role of structure plans.
-For the East Newman, this means that adequate provisions will be required in Part One to ensure that the risks associated with planning and development in bushfire prone areas is appropriately managed and mitigated.

 A small number of lots along the precinct's eastern boundary is within the 200m road and rail noise buffer area as a result of their proximity to the Great Northern Highway.
 The requirements of SPP 5.4 apply to these lots